Skyvell/signing-signicat/README.md

 **Notes:**
 - Signing integration (Step 6) and vehicle rendering (Step 4) are the most time-consuming and uncertain parts.
-- Testing, retries, and error handling are included in the Integration & Testing phase.
 - Timeline assumes one developer working end-to-end with no external blockers.

 # 5. Deliverables